AnishSarkar22/Scribit/README.md

 - **Django REST Framework**: Toolkit for building Web APIs.
 - **Simple JWT**: Provides JWT authentication for Django REST Framework.
 - **PostgreSQL (locally hosted)**: PostgreSQL database running locally for development.
+- **Uvicorn / ASGI**: Exposes an ASGI application and in production is typically served with Uvicorn.
+- **uv (package manager/runner)**: This project uses `uv` as the lightweight backend package manager/runner for commands and workflows.
+- **Ruff**: Fast linter/formatter for backend Python code to keep style and quality consistent.

 ### Frontend